 Historically, gold is considered a safe asset for investment.
 Gold tends to fare well even when interest rates go negative, and inflation rises exponentially.
 Usually, investors often view gold as a good asset during tough economic conditions.

 You can invest in gold through the Exchange-traded fund (ETF).
-You don’t have to personally own gold through ETFs to reap its wealth-insulating benefits.
+You don’t have to actively managed ETF list or personally own gold through ETFs to reap its wealth-insulating benefits.
 All you have to do is invest in gold stocks of other miners.

 High inflation depreciates our assets, diminishes the value of our wealth, and leaves you shortchanged of your hard-earned money.
 The above-mentioned tips will help you survive high inflation and protect your wealth.